 Arteriviruses are known to infect a wide range of mammals, including equids, pigs, possums, non-human primates, and rodents, and are typically considered to be species-specific (i.e. each arterivirus infects only one host species).
-Some better known examples include equine arteritis virus (EAV) which can lead to severe respiratory disease most commonly in foals, porcine reproductive and respiratory syndrome viruses (PRRSV 1 and 2) that have the potential to cause reproductive failure and respiratory disease in pigs, and wobbly possum disease (WPD) virus, which can cause an often fatal neurological syndrome in possums.
-Arteriviruses were recently classified into six sub-families (Crocarterivirinae, Equarterivirinae, Heroarterivirinae, Simarterivirinae, Variarterivirinae, and Zealarterivirinae).
+Some better-known examples include equine arteritis virus, which can lead to severe respiratory disease most commonly in foals, porcine reproductive and respiratory syndrome viruses that have the potential to cause reproductive failure and respiratory disease in pigs, and wobbly possum disease virus, which can cause a neurological syndrome in possums.
+Arteriviruses were recently classified into six sub-families (Crocarterivirinae, Equarterivirnae, Heroarterivirinae, Simarterivirinae, Variarterivirinae, and Zealarterivirinae).

 A novel arterivirus, hedgehog arterivirus 1 (HhAV-1), belonging to the Heroarterivirinae subfamily, has recently been detected in Western European hedgehogs (Erinaceus europaeus) associated with a neurological disease outbreak that occurred at a wildlife rehabilitation centre in England in autumn 2019.
+Multiple variants of this virus have since been identified, which may comprise a new species, for which the name "Xiarterivirus erinaceid" has been proposed within the sub-family Heroarterivirinae.